Ajaychandra123/Database-App/README.md

 Cool Database App

-Add a Student to the form
+Add a Student to the form,
-Update
+Update,
-Delete
+Delete,
-Search
+Search.